pythopus/pythopus/README.md

 This project is about connecting APIs together.

-The name comes from the cros of Python and Octopus as it's like a gigantic Octopus connecting APIs together using Python.

 ## Why am I building this

-After looking for years for a tool which can help me interconnect output of APIs to input of others, I've always been left sad with the tools I found.
-Either they are too complicated to use and features are overwealming, or they are too simple and not useful.
-That's why I decided to start building my own API Octopus in Python.
+For years, I've been looking for a tool which can help me interconnect output of APIs to input of others.
+Unfortunately, I've always been left sad with the tools and solutions I found.
+Either they were too complicated to use because of overwealming useless features, or they are too simple and missing part of the need.
+Anyhow, that's why I decided to start building my own API Octopus in Python.
+The name comes from the cross of the words Python and Octopus as it acts like a gigantic Octopus connecting APIs together using Python language.

 ## How to build
 ```bash